The Petit Lenormand deck is available now. Limited stock

 Cutting too quickly or too harshly, at the risk of freezing everything.

-In its shadow version, this combination can describe a man who cuts impulsively, under the influence of anger or weariness, and then forbids any return.
+In its shadow version, this combination can describe a man who cuts impulsively, under the influence of anger or fatigue, and then forbids any return.
 He may also appear brittle, silent, or icy to mask his vulnerability.
-The danger is making definitive decisions based on a temporary emotional state, or using the break as a way to avoid confrontation and dialogue.
+The danger lies in making definitive decisions based on a temporary emotional state, or using the break as a means to avoid confrontation and dialogue.

 Calibration questions